Ship England 1826

 Whilst in Ireland, probably when stationed at Dublin, William met Sarah Boyd who was born in 1800, the daughter of Thomas Boyd.
 There is a reference to Thomas Boyd being a Colonel and living at Kingston, Dublin.
 It has not been possible to find an officer of a suitable age, although there were several officers named Thomas Boyd in the British Army in the early 1800s.

 In February 1820 William and Sarah were married in Dublin.
 Their first son William was said to have been born in Wales in about 1820, but this is doubtful, see story of his marriage to Mary Ann Snowden by clicking on the link below.
-Another son, James, was born to the couple in 1822/23 in Dublin, and daughter Elizabeth was born about 1825/26.
+Another son, James, was born to the couple in 1822/23 in Dublin.

 The Sydney Gazette of 20 September 1826 revealed that ‘On Monday last arrived, from London direct, having sailed on the 6 May, the ship ‘England’, Captain Reay, with 148 male prisoners, in good health.
 The Surgeon Superintendent is Dr. Thomson, R.N.
 The guard comprises a detachment of the 39th, under orders of Major D’Arcy.’